15 Top-Rated Cities in the Netherlands

 But there's much more to here than following the drama that was portrayed in the famous A Bridge Too Far film.
 The city can, in fact, trace its roots to pre-Roman times, and during the Middle Ages, it blossomed as a place of trade and commerce.

-Just a stone's throw from the Belgian border, Breda's rich history and well-preserved Old Town center makes it a popular stopover for travelers to the Netherlands.
+Just a stone's throw from the border with the even smaller country of Belgium, the city of Breda's rich history and well-preserved Old Town center make it a popular stopover for travelers to the Netherlands.
 Lined with old townhomes, fortifications, and moats, it's a delightful place to explore on foot or, as so many Netherlanders do, by bike.

-A must-see here is the charming Begijnhof district, a small church community within the city center that has remained unchanged for close to 200 years.
+A must-see here is the charming Begijnhof district.
+This small church community within the city center has remained unchanged for close to 200 years.

 Breda's largest church, the 13th-century Grote Kerk, should also be visited, with the main feature being its 97-meter-tall church tower.
 A short stroll away is the fascinating Spaniard's Hole (Spanjaardsgat), a twin-towered water gate near the historic Port Quarter, and Breda Castle, a former home of the country's royalty.

-One of the country's most important port cities, Groningen's history can be traced back hundreds of years to a time when it was granted rights to mint its own coins and became an important trading hub.
+One of the country's most important port cities, the city of Groningen's history can be traced back hundreds of years to a time when it was granted rights to mint its own coins and became an important trading hub.

 These days, this vibrant university city has a reputation for its many cultural opportunities, as well as its lively festival scene.
 In fact, some of the city's most popular open spaces regularly host concerts and other events, with one of the most popular being the Noorderzon Theater Festival, held each summer in Noorderplantsoen park.